The Employment Law Review: India

 i Requirements for registration

-India is not a party to any convention on personal data protection such as the General Data Protection Regulation or the Data Protection Directive (Directive 95/46/EC).
+India is not a party to any convention on personal data protection such as the EU General Data Protection Regulation or the Data Protection Directive (Directive 95/46/EC).
 However, India has adopted or is a party to other international declarations and conventions that recognise the right to privacy.

 India has not yet enacted specific legislation on data protection.
-However, the provisions of the Information Technology Act 2000 (the IT Act) and the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules 2011 (the IT Rules) deal with protection of personal information and sensitive personal data or information (SPDI) of individuals.
+However, the provisions of the Information Technology Act 2000 (the IT Act) and the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules 2011 (the IT Rules) deal with the protection of personal information and sensitive personal data or information (SPDI) of individuals.

 Under the IT Act and the IT Rules made thereunder, at present there is no requirement for a company to register itself with any data protection agency.
 However, under the PDP Bill, the DPAI may notify any data fiduciary (similar to a data controller), class of data fiduciary or certain media intermediaries, as a 'significant data fiduciary' based on certain factors provided in the PDP Bill.
 This significant data fiduciary would be required to register itself with the DPAI in the manner that may be specified by the applicable regulations.